 The Health and Safety Authority in Ireland (HSA) define a work station as s an assembly comprising display screen equipment, which may be provided with a keyboard or input device or software, or a combination of the foregoing, determining the operator and machine interface, and includes-(a) a work chair and work desk or work surface,(b) any optional accessories and peripherals, and(c) the immediate work environment of the display screen equipment.

-With the average person working at a keyboard performing between 50,000 to 200,000 keystrokes a day, ADSC Limited provides DSE assessments for small, medium and large businesses and organisations on a nationwide basis throughout Ireland.
+With the average person working at a keyboard performing between 50,000 to 200,000 keystrokes each and every day, We provide DSE assessments for small, medium and large businesses and organisations on a nationwide basis throughout Ireland.

 We offer our tailored services using only trained, skilled and experienced Health and Safety Consultants and DSE assessors with enormous experience in industry, thereby ensuring the highest levels of both professionalism and affordability.